 People, listen up!
 Focusing on forcing a hard wrist snap is a gigantic waste of time!
 I can’t emphasize that enough.
 There are no muscles in the wrist.
 The muscles run from the elbow through the forearm to the hand.
 The wrist’s primary contribution is flexibility and quickness, not power.

-The wrist snap occurs as the result of whipping the lower arm past the elbow in release.
-It’s nothing you have to or even want to try to do.
+What’s viewed as the wrist snap occurs as the result of a pronation (turning in) of the lower arm as it passes the elbow during release.
+It’s nothing you have to or even want to try to do, especially if you are also achieving brush contact.
 Trying to force a hard wrist snap actually gets in the way of the wrist making its contribution because it slows it down.
 It’s not where power comes from.
 The best the wrist can do is add a little bit.
 But if you make it the focus – for example doing endless wrist flips — you’ll actually defeat the whipping motion and slow the pitch down.

 If you don’t believe me, how about seeing what NFCA Hall of Famer Cindy Bristow, one of the fastpitch world’s most accomplished coaches and instructors has to say about it?
 Or what about Bill Hillhouse, a former men’s National Team fastpitch pitcher and another highly sought-after pitching coach thinks about the wrist snap?
 If those two authorities tell you don’t waste your time on it, why would you continue to do it?
 Or listen to anyone who says you should?